-- If you are using a different file backend on the server, you can try to exclude a bug in the backend by reverting to the built-in backend. - If you are experiencing slow upload/download speed or similar performance issues be aware that those could be caused by onaccess virus scanning solutions, either on the server (like the files antivirus app) or the client.
+- If you are using a different file backend on the server, you can try to exclude a bug in the backend by reverting to the built-in backend. - If you are experiencing slow upload/download speed or similar performance issues be aware that those could be caused by on-access virus scanning solutions, either on the server (like the files\antivirus app) or the Desktop App.